Visual arts in Israel: Canaanite movement

 Danziger opened a sculpture studio in the yard of his father's hospital in Tel Aviv, and there he critiqued and taught young sculptors such as Benjamin Tammuz, Kosso Eloul, Yechiel Shemi, Mordechai Gumpel, etc. In addition to his students, his studio became a popular meeting place for artists from other fields as well.
 In this studio Danziger created his first significant works, the sculptures "Nimrod" (1939) and "Shabazia" (1939).
 When "Nimrod" was unveiled it became the focus of an important dispute in Mandatory Palestinian Jewish cultural circles; the sculpture depicts the figure of Nimrod, the Biblical hunter according to Jewish religious literature, as a lean youth, naked and uncircumcised, a sword clutched in his hand and a falcon on his shoulder.
 The sculpture harked back to the earlier cultures of the Assyrians, the Egyptians, and the Greeks, while at the same time it showed similarities to the European sculpture of the time.
 The sculpture expressed a combination of homoerotic beauty and pagan idolatry.
 This combination was at the center of criticism in religious circles in the Jewish settlement.
 The criticism against "Nimrod" and the Canaanites was heard not only in religious circles, which objected to the pagan and idolatrous aspects of the work, but also in secular circles among those who objected to the rejection of "Jewishness".
 To a significant extent "Nimrod" intensified a dispute that had existed prior to its appearance.
 At the same time other voices called it the new model for the "New Jewish Man".
 The newspaper Boker [Morning] wrote in 1942 that "Nimrod is not just a sculpture.
 It is flesh of our flesh, spirit of our spirit.
 It is a milestone and it is a monument.
-It is the apotheosis of the vision and daring and youthful rebellion that distinguishes an entire generation…Nimrod will be young forever".
+It is the apotheosis of the vision and daring and youthful rebellion that distinguishes an entire generation...Nimrod will be young forever".

 In spite of the fact that Danziger later had his reservations about "Nimrod" as a model for Israeli culture, many artists adopted the "Canaanite" style and point of view in their sculpture.
 Figures resembling idols and images in "primitive" style appeared in Israeli art until the 1970s.
 Furthermore, the influence of the Canaanite movement was evident in the art of the "New Horizons" group.

-The Artists' Quarter of Safed (1950s–70s)
+The Artists' Quarter of Safed

 During the 1950s, the 1960s and the 1970s Safed (Hebrew name: Tzfat) served as a beacon of inspiration for Israeli artists.
-Dozens of different artists including Yitzhak Frenkel Frenel, Moshe Castel, Rosentalis, Shimshon Holzman and others made their home in Tzfat (many of the artists used to spend the summer in the cooler Tzfat and the winter in warmer Tel Aviv, others such as Yitzhak Frenkel Frenel would commute between France and Tzfat/Tel Aviv).
+Dozens of different artists including Yitzhak Frenkel Frenel, Moshe Castel, Shalom Moskovitz, Rosentalis, Shimshon Holzman and others made their home in Tzfat (many of the artists used to spend the summer in the cooler Tzfat and the winter in warmer Tel Aviv, others such as Yitzhak Frenkel Frenel would commute between France and Tzfat/Tel Aviv).
+Several art movements made Safed their home, the most marked of these was the School of Paris, whose members included Isaac Frenkel, Moshe Castel, Mordechai Levanon and others.

-Following the war of Independence (1948), the Arab quarter was vacated and Tzfat decided to grant homes to Israel's great artists.
-This led to a golden age of art in Tzfat that would decay from the 1970s onwards.